Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Results

-Figures~\ref{fig:easy1} and~\ref{fig:easy2} display the performance of each method on the small-edge-variance data.
+Starting from the simplest case of the small-variance small network, we display the performance of each method in Figures~\ref{fig:easy1} and~\ref{fig:easy2}.
 Panel A in Figure~\ref{fig:easy1} shows the absolute relative bias (ARB) of the coefficient estimates.
-It suggests that all methods produce very little numerical bias, less than 2.1\% across all covariates and methods.
-Biases from MPLE generally decrease with more edges sampled, and both full MPLE (i.e. with all edges sampled) and MCMLE have the smallest bias, less than 1\% across all covariates.
-This finding is consistent with research on binary ERGMs finding that the MPLE introduces little bias in the first-order estimation \citep{van_duijn_framework_2009,schmid_exponential_2017}.
-The lack of appreciable bias is an encouraging sign, suggesting the point estimation of Valued ERGMs for small-edge-variance data is easy to acquire using whichever method we tested.
+It shows that all methods produce very small numerical biases, 3\% or less across all covariates and methods.
+CD and fast MPLE introduces larger biases; but as the sample size of MPLE increases, its bias reduces and gets close to that of MCMLE, seeded by either CD or MPLE.
+This finding is consistent with research on binary ERGMs finding that the MPLE introduces little bias in parameter estimation \citep{van_duijn_framework_2009,schmid_exponential_2017}.
+The lack of appreciable bias is an encouraging sign, suggesting that point estimation of valued ERGMs for small-variance small network is easy to acquire using whichever method we tested.

 We also evaluate the (im)precision or variability of estimation (sometimes called efficiency), i.e. the true standard error of each estimator.
 Panel B in Figure~\ref{fig:easy1} shows that the variability of the MPLE decreases with more edges sampled, and that full MPLE and MCMLE are the most efficient methods.
-In general, variations of estimators using all methods are close to each other, suggesting that they have similar efficiency for the small-edge-variance data.
+In general, variations of estimators using all methods are close to each other, suggesting that they have similar efficiency.

-We then evaluate the total accuracy of estimations using the root-mean-square error (RMSE).
+We then evaluate the total accuracy of estimators using the root-mean-square error (RMSE).
 A more holistic metric, the accuracy measurement combines bias and variation of estimation evaluated above, and smaller RMSE is preferred.
-Panel C of Figure~\ref{fig:easy1} displays RMSE scores, whose distribution is almost identical to the variability score in Panel B. The similarity between RMSE and variability reveals that biases contribute very little to the total RMSE, with accuracy being dominated by the performance in variability.
-For valued ERGMs on small-edge-variance data, methods with good variability score thus also have decent accuracy.
-Full MPLE and MCMLE has the smallest RMSE, though RMSE for all methods under evaluation differ mildly.
+Panel C of Figure~\ref{fig:easy1} displays RMSE scores, whose distribution is almost identical to the variability scores in Panel B. The similarity between RMSE and variability reveals that biases contribute very little to the total RMSE, with accuracy being dominated by the performance in variability.
+Methods with good variability score thus also have decent accuracy.
+Full MPLE and MCMLE has the smallest RMSE, though RMSEs for all methods under evaluation show only mild differences.